sky-uk/supercell/README.md

   lay out our UI.

-The classes from `_objects.layout.scss` are augmented by the classes generated by `_tools.widths.scss`’ mixin in order to create grid structures that are sized accordingly, e.g.:
+The classes from `_objects.layout.scss` are augmented by the classes generated by `_tools.widths.scss`’ mixin in order to create layout structures that are sized accordingly, e.g.:

 ```HTML
 <div class="o-layout">